LLDevLab/lldevcpu/Readme.md

 - Example: brgts r0
 - Status flags affected: does not change status register flags.

+### Branch if less than instruction (for unsigned integers) (brltu)

+- Opcode: 001000
+- Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are source register's address.
+In this register actual branch address is stored.
+Bits 21 – 0 are reserved.
+- Description: This instruction is using with unsigned integer numbers.
+It moves branch address from source register to Program Counter register, if carry flag in status register is set (value in rd register was less than value in rs register).
+- Example: brltu r0
+- Status flags affected: does not change status register flags.

 ## Related software

 lldevcpu assembly language compiler is located [here](https://github.com/LLDevLab/LLDevCompiler.git)